sinakarimiorg/cafe-website/README.md

 ## Features
 - Cool and appropriate UI and UX for a Cafe website
 - Full Responsive page
-- relevant Color combination for Customers
+- Relevant color combination for Customers

 ## Installation
 Let's make it easy!
 Just download this template, use it on your project. <br>